-5. Is Select soccer that different from Recreational soccer?
+5. Is Academy/Select soccer that different from Recreational soccer?

 Yes.
-Expectations for the players in Select soccer are much higher.
+Expectations for the players in Academy/Select soccer are much higher.
 There will be two 1½ hour practices per week, with one or two games per weekend.
 Higher level teams practice three times per week.
 In Recreational soccer, players are placed on a team on a first come first served basis, regardless of ability level.
-Select players are selected at Try Outs on ability.
+Academy/Select players are selected at Tryouts on ability.

 6. When are Tryouts?

-Try Out dates are posted on this website and are held around the end of May for Academy and in early June for Athena and Classic.
+Tryout dates are posted on this website and are held around the end of May for Academy and in early June for Select.

 7. How long is the commitment for?

-Players are registered through Georgia Soccer to play for their club for one year.
+Players registered for Academy/Select sign and commit to play for their club for one year.
 The soccer year is split into two seasons.
 The Fall season, which runs from August to late November/early December and the Spring season which runs from February to May.
 If a player leaves their team part way through the calendar year, the full fee must still be paid.
 The expectation though, is that soccer is the player’s primary sport and the commitment is for the full year.